 Stage 3: Auchenbreck to Springfield

 Auchenbreck House is a private residence, and nearby is a working farm.
 If you prefer not to pass through here you can simply keep following the B836 road down to the next junction and then turn left onto the A886 towards Colintraive.
 There is, however, an old bridleway that runs round the back of Auchenbreck, and crosses two old stone bridges, before rejoining the main A886 road just near Springfield.
-It’s very overgrown at this end, but still easy enough to follow, and Scotland’s Right to Roam means there’s no shame in making use of it.
+It can get very overgrown at this end, but it was cleared recently (Autumn 2021) and is easy enough to follow regardless.

 You emerge, from under the ash trees, facing south east but we want to be heading south west to pick up the old road, which runs alongside the new road (but has much less traffic).
 It may be hard to see in the photographs, but there is a muddy trail skirting the edge of the heath.
 It passes through ///paused.villager.lived and ///patching.levels.increases, before turning in toward the road (right) via another muddy crossing of the wee burn, near ///routs.presumes.mega.
 You may not realise it yet, but you’re now back on the old stonebridge road.

 Turn left, keeping the fence line on your right, and you’ll quickly run into another overgrown patch of gorse bush, near ///monorail.flushed.wool.
 Just push through, keeping the fence (and the new road) on your right, while maintaining your bearing.
 This happens a few times; at ///imitate.commuting.nobody, and ///river.users.enveloped but the path becomes clearer as you progress.

 By the time you reach ///runners.microfilm.waltz it’s become a clearly defined track, and then at ///glance.presides.weekday it’s a recognizable carriageway; leading down to a gate onto the A886 by ///loudness.knowledge.gems.